Real Estate Purchase: Complete Legal and Financial Process

 The negotiation phase: legal foundation of the transaction

-Mandatory real estate diagnostics
+Mandatory real estate inspections

 The central role of the notary